Age Spot Treatment

 There are numerous treatments that can remove or lighten the appearance of age spots.
 These include medication, laser therapy, freezing, dermabrasion, and chemical peels.

-There are several types of medications that can be prescribed to treat age spots.
-Your doctor can prescribe you a special bleaching cream or a retinoid to fade the age spots over several months.
-If you are taking the medication approach, it is important to have strong sun protection.
+Medications: There are several types of medications that can be prescribed to treat age spots.
+Your doctor can prescribe you a special bleaching cream that usually contains hydroquinone or a retinoid such as tretinoin to fade the age spots over several months.

 Cryotherapy or freezing is also an option, however it can cause permanent scarring and discoloration.
 With this treatment, the doctor injects a freezing agent into the age spots to destroy the extra pigment.
 This is typically only done if you have a small group of age spots.

-Mircodermabrasion removes the top layer of skin by sanding it down.
-This can cause redness and temporary scabbing, which eventually heals and is replaced by new skin.
+Microdermabrasion: This procedure removes the top layer of skin by sanding it down which eventually heals and is replaced by new skin.